nycmeshnet/nycmeshnet.github.io/blog/_posts/2016-12-26-priorities.md

 **8. Donations**

-The supernode has a monthly rental and we need to get monthly donations to cover this.
-So far we have over $4000 donated, mostly from a few generous people, which will cover most of the install.
-You can donate via our [donate page.](../../donate)
+The supernode has a monthly cost and we need to get monthly donations to cover this.
+So far we have over $4000 donated, and mostly from a few generous people, which will cover most of the install.
+You can donate via our [donate page.](../../donate).
+We have also just received $30,000 in grant money which will cover our expenses for 2017.

 **9. Work and storage space**